MilenaJoanna/TextReview/TextReview.md

-# An ABC guide on how to deal with an unresponsive SME
+# An ABC list what to do if SME doesn't give the information

-**Nobody knows everything.** That is why every technical writer has to communicate with different stakeholders to get the necessary information needed to perform their work correctly.
-Very often they reach out to the so-called SME-s to gain clarity about a certain topic.
+Every technical writer communicates with different people to get the needed information to work correctly.
+Very often they reach out to the SME-s to know more about a topic.

-Some of them are really helpful and willing to share knowledge whereas some of them may be more challenging to approach.
-Don’t let that discourage you.
-Below I prepared an **ABC guide with some tips & tricks on how to work efficiently with an (unresponsive) SME** based also on my own experiences.

-For those of you who may not be familiar with the term SME: an **SME is an is a professional who has extensive knowledge of a specific area of expertise.** SME-s are experienced individuals and go-to people if  you want to get to know more about a particular topic.

-Let’s go! 😊
+SME means "Subject Matter Expert".
+It is a person who knows a lot about a topic.
+Some of the SME-s give information, some not. **Here is what to do if SME doesn't give information**

-## A like...
-Appreciate
+## A - Appreciate
-Appreciate the SME you turn to to get information.
-All in all, they devote some valuable time from their busy workday to help you solve the issues you're dealing with.
-You can just **say thank you**, send an accolade or even give them a small gift to show that you care.
-A good idea could be to let know also their managers how supportive they are.
+Appreciate the SME you ask for information. **Say thank you.**

-## B like...
-Be concrete
+## B - Be concrete
 Of course you may not know a lot about a particular subject, that's why you turn to an SME in the first place - to gain some knowledge.
 However, make sure that you do your homework and **prepare yourself** before you start asking questions that could be easily answered through just some basic research.

 ## C like...
 Communication is key